What is your approach for helping students who don't have the qualifications for their top-choice schools?

 Certified Educational Planner

 Students and their families frequently focus on admission to brand-name colleges and universities rather than schools that meet academic and personal needs.
 My role is to guide students and their families through the challenges of preparing for and gaining admission to a college or university that will support their academic, social, and personal goals.
 As an educational consultant, my objective is to simplify the college search process and maximize educational opportunities.
 I assist families in identifying a student’s strengths, interests, talents, and goals to identify a range of colleges most appropriate for their child.
-By educating families about the range of educational options available, families learn that there are many colleges that will offer an excellent academic and extracurricular experience for their child.
+By educating families about the range of educational options available, families learn that many colleges will offer an excellent academic and extracurricular experience for their students.

 Anne Macleod WeeksAnne Macleod Weeks